Roeli1996/ha-ecowater-hydrolink/README.md

 ### v1.3.3 – Translating Dutch terms ('keer' and 'dagen') - 2026-03-02

-This release only fixes issue 3:
+This release only fixes [issue 6](https://github.com/Roeli1996/ha-ecowater-hydrolink/issues/6):
 Hard-coded translations of 'keer' and 'dagen'

 #### 🔧 Improvements